 Digital marketing changes at the drop of dime, and as digitally connected brands, we are expected to anticipate those changes just as fast, if not sooner.
 If your brand is guilty of taking on the “all-adoptive” mentality, you may see that staying on top of the latest trend might negatively impact your bottom line, and eat up many of your resources.
 Now more than ever, it is crucial for marketers to understand the difference between a marketing fad and a marketing staple.

-As most marketers are well aware of: Facebook is making significant changes to what users will see on their News Feed.
+Social media and referral marketing play really well together and as most marketers are well aware of: Facebook is making significant changes to what users will see on their News Feed.
 Before your ad team erupts in chaos about how terrible this announcement is for brands, publishers and other third-party players, let’s take a look at how your company’s referral program can actually use this new algorithm to its advantage.

 Before you dive into this guide, let's make a couple assumptions: First, your brand is already using influencer marketing.
 Second, you're happy with where it's headed and are looking to scale this acquisition channel.
 That's where an influencer marketing platform enters the picture.